pepkit/hello_looper/README.md

 ### More information

-Full Documentation at Read the Docs: http://looper.readthedocs.io
+* Full Documentation at Read the Docs: http://looper.readthedocs.io
+* Find fully functional pipelines on the [list of looper compatible pipelines](looper_pipelines.md).